lucamartucci/lucamartucci.github.io/Writings.md

 permalink: /Writings/
 ---

 I maintain some notes, aka my theoretical projects.
-I wrote mainly for practice and as personal reminder.
+I wrote mainly for practice and as personal reminders.

 * A Novice Mathematician